Periodicity and Free Periodicity of Alternating Knots: Visibility of -actions

-Assume that $K$ is an alternating knot endowed with a $q$-action.\\ I) Let us first consider the case where {\bf $\widetilde{\mathcal{A}}(K)$ is reduced to a vertex}.Then $K$ is a jewel without boundary or $K$ is a rational knot. \begin{enumerate} \item Case where $K$ is a rational knot:\\ For a non-free $q$-action,\\ ($a_1$) if $K$ is a rational torus knot, it is a torus knot of type ${\rm T}(2,q)$ where $q$ is an odd integer $\geq 3$.
-Thus, $K$ is $2$-periodic and $q$-periodic. \\ ($a_2$) if $K$ is a non-torus rational knot, it is only 2-periodic (see for instance Theorem 3.1 in \cite{goli}).\\ For the free $q$-action, \\ ($b_1$) if $K$ is a non-torus rational knot, it is hyperbolic and +achiral.
-Thus, $K$ has no free period by Theorem 1.3 which is a consequence of \cite{saku}.\\ ($b_2$) if $K$ is a torus knot of type $ {\rm T}(2,m)$, it has infinitely many free periods $q$ for any $q$ coprime to $2m$ (Lemma 4.1).
+We first consider the case where ${\widetilde A}(K)$ is reduced to a single vertex.
+Then $K$ is either a rational knot or a jewel without boundary.\\ $(a_1)$ {\bf $K$ is a rational torus knot}.
+Then $K$ is a torus knot of type $(2, m)$ with $m$ an odd integer $\geq 3$.
+This implies that a torus knot ${\rm T}(2,m)$ has periods 2 and $m$.
+By Lemma (4.1), ${\rm T}(2,q)$ has infinitely many free periods for any $q$ coprime to $2m$.\\ $(a_2)$ {\bf $K$ is a non-torus rational knot}.
+A non-torus rational knot $K_{r \over s}$ cannot have a $q$-action with $q \geq 3$ (Proposition 5.3).

-\item Case where $K$ is a jewel without boundary.
-Since there are no possible flypes on any alternating projection of $K$, the $q$-action is necessarily equivalent to a flat homeomorphism of period $q$ with principal part topologically conjugate to rotation.
-Hence the $q$-action is non-free. \end{enumerate} From now, we assume that the tree {\bf $\widetilde{\mathcal{A}}(K)$ is not reduced to a vertex}.\\ Since the graph $\widetilde{\mathcal{A}}(K)$ is a tree, the fixed point set $ Fix (\widetilde \varPhi)$ is a non-empty subtree.
-We then have two cases to deal with: \begin{enumerate} \item $Fix (\widetilde \varPhi)$ contains an edge $E$. \item $Fix (\widetilde \varPhi)$ is reduced to a vertex $V_0$. \end{enumerate}
+$(b)$ {\bf $K$ is a jewel without boundary}.
+Since there are no possible flypes on any alternating projection of $K$, the $q$-action is necessarily equivalent to a flat homeomorphism of period $q$ with principal part topologically conjugate to a rotation.
+Thus, the $q$-action is non-free.